paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 **Permanent Archive:** https://doi.org/10.5281/zenodo.17731054

-This README contains the narrative executive summary; key findings and audit results including references are in the Full Audit Report
+This README contains the narrative executive summary and overview.
+Key findings and audit results including references are in the Full Audit Report

 ---